marberi/100days/README.md

 # Day 273 [2022-11-14]
 Kind of finished week 3 and the first course.
 Because of some technical issue coursera does not let me submit the coursework right now.
 A bit annoying.

+# Day 274 [2022-11-15]
+Worked through week 1 and 2 of the second course.

+# Day 275 [2022-11-16]
+Trained the MDN network for zero-points.
+While training I ended up going through some blog posts about MLOps.